thierrygosselin/assigner/README.md

 in our [tutorial-workflow] (http://gbs-cloud-tutorial.readthedocs.org/en/latest/).

 The AMI is preloaded with **gsi_sim** and the required **R packages**.
-Following a few steps [link] (http://gbs-cloud-tutorial.readthedocs.org/en/latest/10_use_rstudio.html), you can have [RStudio server] (https://www.rstudio.com/) running and used through your web browser!
+Following a few steps: [link] (http://gbs-cloud-tutorial.readthedocs.org/en/latest/10_use_rstudio.html), you can have [RStudio server] (https://www.rstudio.com/) running and used through your web browser!

 The Amazon image can be imported into Google Cloud Compute Engine to start a new compute engine virtual machine [link] (https://cloud.google.com/compute/docs/creating-custom-image#import_an_ami_image).